dansmyers/SystemsSoftwarePrinciples/Labs/1-RegEx.md

 You need to solve a problem.
 You decide to use regular expressions.
 Now you have two problems.
 ```

 `grep` is short for *globally search a regular expression and print*.
-It's basic use case takes two arguments:
+Its basic use case takes two arguments:

     - A regular expression